amakovsky/ansible/roles/postgresql/README.md

       - option: unix_socket_directories
         value: '{{ postgresql_unix_socket_directories | join(",") }}'

-Global configuration options that will be set in `postgresql.conf`.
+Global configuration options that will be set in `pg_hba.conf`.
 Note that for RHEL/CentOS 6 (or very old versions of PostgreSQL), you need to at least override this variable and set the `option` to `unix_socket_directory`.

     postgresql_hba_entries:
       - { type: local, database: all, user: postgres, auth_method: peer }
       - { type: local, database: all, user: all, auth_method: peer }
       - { type: host, database: all, user: all, address: '127.0.0.1/32', auth_method: md5 }
       - { type: host, database: all, user: all, address: '::1/128', auth_method: md5 }

+In template pg_hba.conf.j2 add loop adding rules for groups servers

+      - groups['radius']
+      - groups['openvpn']
+      - groups['web']

 Configure [host based authentication](https://www.postgresql.org/docs/current/static/auth-pg-hba-conf.html) entries to be set in the `pg_hba.conf`.
 Options for entries include: